mossbanay/Psychology-3-4/Glossary.md

 - Playing a video game level under two conditions without taking a break
 - Solving a sudoku under two conditions without taking a break

+### Selective attention
+##### See also divided attention

+Selective attention is a content limitation.
+Selective attention is an example of when you are concerntrating very hard on one task at hand.
+It is important to note that the inattention on other topics is a subconscious effect, and you have no control until willing yourself to concentrate on something else.

+Selective attention is impacted when in an alcohol-induced state or while daydreaming.

+Examples include:
+- A diver concerntrating when about to make a complex dive
+- A chef when plating delicate food

 ### Self-fulfilling prophecy
 ##### See also experimenter effect

 A self-fulfilling prophecy occurs when an experimenter collects results that they expected to obtain because of hints or cues made by them towards the participants.
 In this instance the experimenter effect is a confounding variable and the experiment is invalid.

+### State of consciousness
+##### See also consciousness

+A state of consciousness describes the current level of awareness of your internal state and external surroundings, that determines how much information you take in and respond to.

+The qualities used to describe a state of consciousness include:
+- Level of awareness
+- The content of consciousness
+- The use of controlled or automatic processes to perform tasks
+- Perceptual experiences
+- Cognitive abilities
+- Emotional awareness
+- Self-control
+- The experience of time

+There are also several physiological changes associated with states of consciousness including:
+- Brain wave patterns
+- Eye movements
+- Heart rate
+- Core body temperature
+- Electrical conductivity of skin

+### Strop effect
+##### See also controlled processes, selective attention